 Insurer credit risk event—means:

-An event where:

-(a) An insurer of Service Provider becomes insolvent, and

-(b) As a result, in respect of an existing, or potential, claim for a risk that was insured by the insolvent insurer, Service Provider:
+An event where an insurer of the Service Provider becomes insolvent, and as a result, in respect of an existing or potential claim for a risk that was insured by the insolvent insurer, the Service Provider:

-(i) is subject to a higher or lower claim limit or higher or lower deductible than would have otherwise applied under the insolvent insurer’s policy; or
+is subject to a higher or lower claim limit or a higher or lower deductible than would have otherwise applied under the insolvent insurer's policy; or

-(ii) incurs additional costs associated with self-funding an insurance claim, which would otherwise have been covered by the insolvent insurer.
+incurs additional costs associated with funding an insurance claim, which would otherwise have been covered by the insolvent insurer.

-Note for the avoidance of doubt, in making a determination on an Insurer Credit Risk Event, the AER will have regard to, amongst other things:
+Note: In making a determination on an insurer credit risk event pursuant to clause 4.5.7 of this Access Arrangement, the AER will have regard to, amongst other things:

-(i) Service Provider’s attempts to mitigate and prevent the event from occurring by reviewing and considering the insurer’s track record, size, credit rating and reputation; and
+(i) The Service Provider’s attempts to mitigate and prevent the event from occurring by reviewing and considering the insurer’s track record, size, credit rating and reputation, and

-(ii) in the event that a claim would have been made after the insurance provider became insolvent, whether Service Provider had reasonable opportunity to insure the risk with a different provider.
+(ii) in the event that a claim would have been covered by the insolvent insurer’s policy, whether the Service Provider had reasonable opportunity to insure the risk with a different insurer.

 Natural disaster event—means:

-any natural disaster including but not limited to fire, flood or earthquake that occurs during the access arrangement period and materially increases the costs to the Service Provider in providing the Reference Service, provided the fire, floodor other event was not a consequence of the acts or omissions of the Service Provider.
+any natural disaster including but not limited to cyclone, fire, flood or earthquake that occurs during the 2022-27 access arrangement period that changes the costs to the Service Provider in providing the Firm Service, provided the cyclone, fire, flood, earthquake or other event was:

+a consequence of an act or omission that was necessary for the service provider to comply with a regulatory obligation or requirement or with an applicable regulatory instrument; or

+not a consequence of any other act or omission of the Service Provider.

-Note for the avoidance of doubt, in making a determination on a Natural Disaster Event, the AER will have regard to, amongst other things:
+Note: In making a determination on a natural disaster event pursuant to clause 4.5.7 of this Access Arrangement, the AER will have regard to, amongst other things:

-(a) whether Service Provider has insurance against the event, and
+(a) whether Service Provider has insurance against the event; and

 (b) the level of insurance that an efficient and prudent service provider would obtain in respect of the event.